ollipekka/gdx-soundboard/README.md

 ### The Problem

-gdx-soundboard addresses the problem where audio-engineers want to describe events and event transitions without touching code. gdx-soundboard solves with easy-to-use GUI and the ability to export json.
+This tool aims to improve the workflow between game programmer and the audio engineer. gdx-soundboard addresses the problem where audio-engineers want to describe events and event transitions without touching code. gdx-soundboard solves with easy-to-use GUI and the ability to export json.

 ## The Workflow
     * Your audio guy creates music tracks.